KiiPlatform/Kii2DPlatformer/Assets/Readme.txt

 use c).
 If you're bulding for Android make sure the Stripping level in your project settings is set to "Disabled" and that the Internet setting is set to "Require" (not "Auto").
-5) If you want to use analytics (and saw an analytics related exception) in the game please follow these instructions:
+5) If you want to use analytics (and saw an analytics related debug message) in the game please follow these instructions:
-In PlayerHealth.cs the analytics rule id is 147, but the ID must match the analytic rule you should create on developer.kii.com this way:
+In GameConfig.cs the analytics rule id is 0, but the ID must match the analytic rule you should create on developer.kii.com this way:
 - Go to developer.kii.com, go to your app's console
 - Click on Analytics on the left side bar, then lick on "Create a new rule"